 Individuals' right to monetary compensation (mentioned in question 36) is enforced through the judicial system.
-With regard to violations by PII data owners of the obligations described in questions 34 and 35, individuals do not have any statutory right to demand enforcement by the competent governmental ministry.
+With regard to violations by PII data owners of the obligations described in questions 34 and 35, currently, individuals do not have any statutory right to demand enforcement by the competent governmental ministry.
 The ministry may, however, recommend PII data owners to undertake measures necessary to remedy such violations if it deems it necessary to do so for protection of individuals' rights.

-Under the 2015 Amendment Bill, individuals will have the right to demand enforcement by PII data owners of the obligations described in questions 34 and 35 through the judicial system, provided that they first request the relevant PII data owners to perform such obligations and two weeks have passed after such request was made.
+Under the Amendment, individuals may exercise their rights described in questions 34 and 35 through the judicial system, provided that they first request the relevant PII data owners to perform such obligations and two weeks have passed after such request was made.